irods/irods-legacy/iRODS/lib/test/README.txt

 DESCRIPTION
-	This directory, and its subdirectories, contain functions created by developers for testing the iRods client APIs.
+	This directory, and its subdirectories, contain functions created by developers for testing the iRODS client APIs.
 But they can be used by users as examples of using the client APIs.
 But be warned that these are not production quality codes.